What are 'extenuating circumstances'?

 - employment commitments are not extenuating circumstances

 - observance of a religious festival or holy day is not an extenuating circumstance.
 You should plan your work to take into account participation in religious services and other forms of observance.
 As coursework deadlines are set in advance, if the deadline coincides with religious commitments you should be prepared to submit your work before the coursework deadline.
 Students wishing to notify the university of any religious reasons which may affect their ability to sit examinations on specific dates should complete the religious holiday exemption form available from your academic school office.
-There will be a deadline for this, so check with your academic school office.
+There will be a deadline for this, so check with your Student Support Officer.

 Law, regulations and policies can change quickly.
 The information on our website is given in good faith and has been carefully checked but QMUL cannot accept responsibility for any errors or omissions.
 QMUL is not responsible for the content or reliability of the linked websites which are provided for further information.